Corporate behaviour including anti-corruption and anti-competitive behaviour

 Continued online compliance training for all relevant employees, including management

-In 2022, 97% of employees completed the compliance training assigned to them.
-All commercial employees and employees from administration and operations participated
+In 2023, 96% of employees completed the compliance training assigned to them

 Review